rayhanfaluda/ExcelParsing-project/README.md

 <a name="top"></a>
 # ExcelParsing v1.0.0

-Problem : How to export and import reports (excel) from / to the database and make sure there is no java heapspace memory errors
+Problem: How to export/import Microsoft Excel (.xlsx) file from/to the database and make sure there is no Java heap space memory error.

-# Table of contents
+# Table of Contents

 - [Upload](#Upload)
 - [Download](#Download)